Manage database connections

 Tabs and connection coloring

-Using colored shapes across connections, databases, and tabs ensures fast visual recognition of the connected server.
+Colored shapes on connections, databases, and tabs help you quickly identify the connected server.

 Tabs coloring